dazhizhao/Autoregressive-Inverse-Design-for-Disordered-Metamaterials/README.md

 To remind you, our metamaterial structures are stored through `.mat` format and nonlinear responses are stored through `.xlxs` format.
 Plz prepare the correct software/tool to open it.
 ## Usage
 ### Autoregressive Transformer Model Inverse Design
+If you wanna see more details about the autoregressive process, play the gif below:
+![video][ar]
 #### Training Stage
 To train the autoregressive transformer model, run this code:
 ```sh